iq2525/rock-paper-scissors/README.md

 ## Software Requirements

-[Node.js](https://nodejs.org) >= v4.0 - Required to build the app.
-You must have at least v4.0 to run the tests.
+[Node.js](https://nodejs.org) v4 - Required to build the app.
+This app has been tested with Node v5.
+May still work with older versions.

 ## Installation